r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Advanced SEO Analysis Tool**
 With just a single click, Rank Math can perform an SEO audit of your website.

-* **40 Detailed SEO Tests**
+* **34 Detailed SEO Tests**
-Rank Math is designed to completely supercharge your website's SEO with its 40 detailed SEO test.
+Rank Math is designed to completely supercharge your website's SEO with its 34 detailed SEO tests.

 * **Module Based System**
-Rank Math has been designed with a module based system, each of which can be enabled or disabled as per your needs, giving you extra speed and control.
+Rank Math has been designed with a module-based system, each of which can be enabled or disabled as per your needs, giving you extra speed and control.

 * **Smart Redirection Manager**
 Rank Math's built-in smart redirection manager will help you create, manage, delete, enable, or disable redirects at scale.